 Facilities and Administrative (Indirect Cost) Waivers

-The Berkeley campus automatically grants waivers or reductions of indirect costs (IDC) for most individual agencies that have formal written policies dictating an indirect cost rate different from the campus’ federally negotiated campus rates.
+The Berkeley campus automatically grants waivers or reductions of indirect costs (IDC) for most individual agencies that have formal written public policies dictating an indirect cost rate different from the campus’ federally negotiated campus rates.
 These waivers are handled automatically by SPO.

 Vital Campus Program Criteria

 Situations appropriate for a vital program IDC waiver may include, but are not limited to:

 - Small seed grants which may attract future larger awards;

 - Cases of hardship for a new investigator;